Cloving3/Cloving3/README.md

 - 👋 Hi, I’m @Cloving3
-- 👀 I’m interested in ...Codeing and all things technology
+- 👀 I’m interested in ...Coding and all things technology
 - 🌱 I’m currently learning ...
 SQL
 - 💞️ I’m looking to collaborate on ... still trying to figure that out
 - 📫 How to reach me ...Linkedin